-During 2017, our CNCGC was comprised of David Olsson (Chair), Barbara J. Kelley and Robert Wagemakers, all of whom are "independent" directors for the purposes of National Instrument 58-101 - Corporate Governance Guidelines.
+During 2020, our CNCGC was comprised of David Olsson (Chair), Barbara J. Kelley and Robert Wagemakers, all of whom are "independent" directors for the purposes of National Instrument 58-101 - Disclosure of Corporate Governance Practices.
 The following table sets forth the relevant skills and experience of each current member of our committee that enables such member to make decisions on the suitability of our compensation policies and practices.